sundios/Google-rank-tracker/README.md

 # Google Keyword Ranking Check with Python

+You can see another SEO script in action here -->  https://www.keywordresearchtool.io/

 Are you poor and don’t have money to buy an enterprise rank tracker?
 Well, today is your lucky day.
 With this python script, a shell script and crontab, you can automate Google rank checker in a few simple steps.
 I will explain step by step how to implement this and leave it running daily.